jacekturek/MACHINE_LEARN_LINK_ASSESMENT/SOME_DESCRIPTION.md

 #
 Model should predict which links can be "good" and other shall be irrelevant.
 # learning:
 Internet markering: Assesment of a link is a phase wheere the consumer knows if the link is ok and worhty of viewing.
+This is achieved by AI to select links from a collected set.
 #
 The programm AI will help to create a model for checking links if they are ok.
 # structure of data for nat. language recognition: